 Posted in Accountability, Administrators, Dispatches, Elementary School, High School, Middle School, News & Views, School Improvement, Special Populations

 Tagged Elementary and Secondary Education Act, Individualized Education Program, Individuals with Disabilities Education Act

 On Monday, we announced that the U.S. Department of Education has approved Maine’s Elementary and Secondary Education Act (ESEA) waiver.

 Maine earned the waiver – which can be viewed at www.maine.gov/doe/accountability – because we developed an ambitious yet achievable plan to improve educational outcomes for all students, close achievement gaps and increase the quality of instruction.
 As a result, Maine will cut in half the percentage of non-proficient students at each school over the next six years.
 Continue reading

-Posted in Accountability, Elementary School, From the Commissioner, Funding, High School, Instruction, Middle School, News & Views, Operations, School Improvement, Special Populations, Standards
+Posted in Accountability, Elementary School, Funding, High School, Instruction, Middle School, News & Views, Operations, Priority Notices, School Improvement, Special Populations, Standards

 Tagged Elementary and Secondary Education Act, NCLB, No Child Left Behind Act, United States Department of Education, Waiver